learn-co-curriculum/javascript-first-class-functions/README.md

 }
 ```

-Notice that we aren't _calling_ `liftWeights` when we pass it as an argument to `exerciseRoutine()`; we omit the parentheses when it's just an argument.
-But inside `exerciseRoutine()`, the function will be called.
+Notice that we aren't _calling_ `liftWeights`.
+When we want to pass a function as a value, we pass it by _reference_.
+We
+do this by omitting the parentheses.
+We're not running the function at this point.
+It's up to `exerciseRoutine()` to
+call the function when it is needed.

 If we call `Monday()`, we'll see that we run five miles, and then we lift weights — awesome!

-Functions that can be used as arguments to other functions are known as **first-class functions**.
+Functions in JavaScript are **first-class functions**.
+Among other things, this means that we can pass them as values to
+other functions, just like we did above.
 They're super useful, as you can see — they even help us exercise in the mornings!

 Note: you'll often see functions used in this way referred to as "callbacks."
-That's because they're _called back_ after the body of the function they're passed to completes!
+That's because they're _called back_ after
+the body of the function they're passed to completes!

 ## Inline functions